-The heating and cooling industry is experiencing a monumental shift toward a higher level of importance around indoor air quality, or IAQ.
-HVAC products that improve IAQ have been around for many years but were not perceived as a necessity by consumers until recently.
-The COVID-19 pandemic changed this perception like it changed many other things.
-The residential and commercial demand for IAQ is becoming pervasive, and the inclusion of IAQ solutions as a standard HVAC service is growing into an expectation.
-From single-family homes to multi-family properties, hotels, office buildings, schools and any other structure that could be named, consumers want better indoor air, and that demand is here to stay.
+The residential and commercial demand for indoor air quality, or IAQ, is becoming pervasive, and the inclusion of IAQ solutions as a standard HVAC service is growing into an expectation.
+From single-family homes to multifamily properties, hotels, office buildings, schools and any other structure that could be named, consumers want better indoor air, and that demand is here to stay.

 - Air purification and sanitation products clean the air by eliminating biological contaminants and volatile organic compounds, or VOCs.
 Air purification and sanitation solutions include air scrubbers (or air cleaners), UV lights and bipolar ionization.

 - Filtration products act as a barrier and minimize the spread of dust, pollen and bacteria in the air.

-- Ventilation products force fresh air into spaces to dilute stagnant air within a structure and solve for inadequate ventilation.
+- Ventilation products force fresh outdoor air into spaces to dilute stagnant air within a structure and solve for inadequate ventilation.

 - Humidity control products maintain moisture levels between the ideal range of 30% to 60%.
 This makes it harder for germs and pathogens to live in the air and on surfaces.

-Improving air quality in any structure comes down to finding the right combination of IAQ products based on the factors causing poor air quality.
-This need for customized IAQ solutions presents a growth opportunity for HVAC businesses.
+Improved indoor air quality in any structure comes down to finding the right combination of IAQ products based on the factors causing poor air quality.
+This need for customized solutions presents a growth opportunity for HVAC businesses.

 How IAQ can help you grow your HVAC business

-IAQ solutions are a value-added service.
-Because IAQ products are part of the HVAC ecosystem, IAQ solutions can be easily incorporated into everyday service and maintenance calls to add value to your customers.
-Joe, an HVAC contractor in Raleigh, North Carolina, routinely discusses IAQ with his customers.
+IAQ solutions can be easily incorporated into everyday service and maintenance calls to add value to your customers.
+Joe, an HVAC contractor in Raleigh, North Carolina, routinely discusses air quality products with his customers.

-Another Raleigh-based HVAC contractor, Tyler, takes a promotional approach to adding on IAQ to maintenance calls.
+Another Raleigh-based HVAC contractor, Tyler, takes a promotional approach to adding IAQ to maintenance calls.

 “It is either being specified by the engineer or, most of the time, by a local spec rep on new plans being sent to us.
 We are initially discussing it with them and trying to find the best solutions to meet their specific needs.”

-As businesses and commercial facilities operate in the pandemic and even post-pandemic, having IAQ solutions in place are and will continue to be essential.
+As businesses and commercial facilities operate in the pandemic and even post-pandemic, having IAQ solutions in place will continue to be essential.

-“About 40% to 50% of our customers seem to know a little about IAQ but it seems to be limited to portable options versus the complete whole house solutions we can provide...The typical homeowner assumes these smaller portable products that they are buying online or from ordinary retailers will treat their whole home.
+“About 40% to 50% of our customers seem to know a little about IAQ but it seems to be limited to portable options versus the complete whole house solutions we can provide,” he explained.
+“The typical homeowner assumes these smaller portable products that they are buying online or from ordinary retailers will treat their whole home.
 Most of the time these inexpensive options don’t fully address all of their needs.”

 Findings from the YORK® survey also point to limited consumer understanding of IAQ solutions.
-Seventy three percent reported facing at least one barrier to improving their home’s air quality, such as a lack of resources and know-how, and 30% of those who had difficulty taking steps to improve the air quality of their home said they weren’t sure where to begin.
-Twenty two percent were not aware indoor air quality could be improved.
+Seventy-three percent reported facing at least one barrier to improving their home’s air quality, such as a lack of resources and know-how, and 30% of those who had difficulty taking steps to improve the air quality of their home said they weren’t sure where to begin.
+Twenty-two percent were not aware poor indoor air quality could be improved.

 Joe works to educate his customers about what to expect after a new IAQ system is installed.

-“Since most of our proactive treatment solutions will actually at first cause the existing dust in the home to fall from the air in the home, we may also need to add better filtration to capture it along with increased airflow cycling to help with the dust...But we tell them up front to expect more dust in the beginning, which then can be captured or cleaned and removed from the homes.”
+“Since most of our proactive treatment solutions will actually at first cause the existing dust in the home to fall from the air in the home, we may also need to add better filtration to capture it along with increased airflow cycling to help with the dust,” Joe said.
+“But we tell them up front to expect more dust in the beginning, which then can be captured or cleaned and removed from the homes.”